OWASP-BLT/BLT/README.md

 `python manage.py createsuperuser`

-then go to http://127.0.0.1:8000/admin/socialaccount/socialapp/) and add filler information for social auth accounts.
+then go to http://127.0.0.1:8000/admin/socialaccount/socialapp/) and add filler information for social auth accounts.Add a Domain with the name 'owasp.com' .

 **Step 7:**